For information on renting bikes, please see our Bicycle Rentals page.

 These are the original version of what are now being marketed as "hybrid bikes."
 They feature turned-back, city (or "falcon") handlebars for an upright position; three, five or ten speeds; and are already equipped with fenders (and often with a rack).
 A city bike is a good compromise between speed and stability; comfort and responsiveness; and durability and economy.
 In this category we have many inexpensive models, several collectible classics, and a few newer "hybrids."
 Priced from $60 to $250; most around $100.

-Mostly inexpensive BMX style (12, 16 or 20" wheel) bikes, these are not as indestructible as the newer street, flatland or dirt jumping bikes, but offer an inexpensive way to get kids riding, and come with an economical trade-up offer: within two years you can trade in an OCBC kids' bike, in reasonable condition, for a credit of half the price of the smaller bike when you get a larger size, until they stop growing!
-Priced from $30 to $150; most around $40.
+We have lots of kids bikes; from inexpensive BMX style (12, 16 or 20" wheel), to flatland or dirt jumping bikes, but offer an inexpensive way to get kids riding, and come with an economical trade-up offer: within two years you can trade in an OCBC kids' bike, in reasonable condition, for a credit of half the price of the smaller bike when you get a larger size, until they stop growing!
+Priced from $30 to $150; commonly around $40.
 We also offer special kids' membership through our Earn A Bike program, to make their early cycling years safer, less mechanically troubled, and more fun.
 Also, see our How to Ride a Bike page, if you are teaching someone to ride a two-wheeler.

 We use this list to fairly and consistently set prices for most of the donated bikes we have available for sale -- accounting for features that make them more useful, reliable, and attractive; more efficient, durable, or pleasant to ride; and most practical to service.
 Some bikes for sale from our performance-bike rental fleet are off this chart, and are priced at reasonable market value (usually on par with the completed Ebay auction price).
 Please note: the spreadsheet we use for bike pricing may have changed slightly since this was published.